darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 title:  "Building Elementary Blocks of Robot Motion; Powered by Jetson Nano "
 author: John
 tags: [Robotics, Programming, Python, Embedded]
-image: assets/images/bot.jpeg
 description: ""
 featured: true
 hidden: true
 ---

-Lately, I've been curious if embedded machine learing could simplify life, primarily along the lines of having a robot assistant or improved home automation.
+Lately, I've been curious if embedded machine learing could simplify daily life, primarily along the lines of having a robot assistant or improved home automation.
 This blog post is about getting the basic hardware in shape for working towards that goal.

 #### Choosing the processor